arokor/timely/README.md

 <a name="timely"/>
 ### timely( func )

 Returns a decorated version of a synchronous function func that measures its execution time.
 After the function has returned the measured time is available in the returned function's property "time".
+The mean time of all calls is founcd in the property "meanTime".

 __Arguments__